seanmerron/Retirement-Roadmap/README.md

 - You won't get rich working for the man.
   - This roadmap is to help the average working Joe learn how to retire early using passive income you generate from your employment savings.
 Sorry but to get rich quick usually involves starting a business or some dumb luck.
 - Simplify life
   - Life can be full of problems and complications that stem from your footprint in the world.
-The more kids, animals, house sq ft, cars, etc.. that you have the more complicated and thus expensive your life becomes.
+The more kids, animals, house sq. ft., cars, etc.. that you have the more complicated and thus expensive your life becomes.
   - Enjoy your wants and desires but have enough time to appreciate them.
 Know what enough is.
 You think you know what you want when you don't have it.
 Learn to appreciate what you have today because tomorrow may not come.

 ## The Roadmap